esrlabs/northstar/README.md

 TODO: Describe what a repository is and what are the attributes: with/without key/verity, etc...

+## Console

+TODO: describe the console and link json model documentation

 ## Integration tests

 Integrations tests start a runtime instance and assert on log output of